madetech/handbook/team-norms/retrospectives.md

 ## Notes

-The format is expected to evolutionary, this document serves as living documentation.
+The format is expected to be evolutionary, this document serves as it's living documentation.